-1. Service Level Agreement Summary.
-The Ethernet Switched E-LAN services Service Level Agreement is available to Customers with a minimum of a one (1) year commitment for each E-LAN EVC.
+Service Level Agreement Summary.
+The Ethernet Switched E-LAN services Service Level Agreement is available to Customers with a minimum of a one (1) year commitment for each.
 Verizon reserves the right to amend the SLA from time to time effective upon written communication that may be delivered in the invoice or by other reasonable means.

-The SLA sets forth Customer's sole and exclusive remedy for any claim relating to the Ethernet Switched E-LAN service or Verizon's network.
+The SLA sets forth Customer's sole and exclusive remedy for any claim relating to the Ethernet Switched E-LAN services Service or Verizon's network.
 Verizon will determine in its sole discretion what records and data will be the basis for all SLA calculations and determinations.
 The maximum amount of credit in any calendar month under this SLA will not exceed the amount that, absent the credit, would have been charged for the Service in that month for the particular that was the subject of the credit.

 - 2. Definitions of Terms.
-Terms used in this document are defined in the Definitions section.

-- 3. This Ethernet Switched E-LAN services SLA consist of five service level standards and associated metrics pertaining to the performance of E-LAN EVC ("Service Level Standards").
-Customer may qualify for credits when the Service Level Standards are not met.

-- 3.1 Available Service Level Standards.
-The types of Service Level Standards offered are as follows:

-- Availability

-- Mean Time to Repair ("MTTR")

-- Round Trip Delay ("RTD")

-- Data Delivery Ratio ("DDR")

-- Frame Jitter ("FJ")

-- 4. Coverage Categories.
-The Service Level Standards vary by Local Access Operational Performance Levels Platinum, Gold, Silver, Bronze and Software Defined Interconnect, and are applicable to the specific E-LAN EVC(s) from the Geographic Region or Global Tier A Countries or Global Tier B Countries where Customer has a site sending traffic to the Geographic Region or country where Customer has a site receiving traffic based on the following variables:

-- 4.1 Access Types.
-E-LAN EVC SLA covers On-Net (Platinum or Software Defined Interconnect) access and Off-Net access but does not apply to the Customer provided local access portion of Off-Net access.
-Service Levels for Off-Net access are offered in three levels of Operational Performance classifications:
+Terms used in this document are defined in the Definitions section. - 3.
+This Ethernet Switched E-LAN services SLA consist of five service level standards and associated metrics pertaining to the performance of E-LAN EVC ("Service Level Standards").
+Customer may qualify for credits when the Service Level Standards are not met. - 3.1 Available Service Level Standards.
+The types of Service Level Standards offered are as follows: - Availability - Mean Time to Repair ("MTTR") - Round Trip Delay ("RTD") - Data Delivery Ratio ("DDR") - Frame Jitter ("FJ") - 4.
+Coverage Categories.
+The Service Level Standards vary by Local Access operational levels and performance levels or Platinum, Gold, Silver and Bronze, and are applicable to the specific E-LAN EVC(s) from the Geographic Region or Global Tier A Countries or Global Tier B Countries where Customer has a site sending traffic to the Geographic Region or country where Customer has a site receiving traffic based on the following variables: - 4.1.
+Access Types.
+E-LAN EVC SLA covers On-Net (Platinum) access and Off-Net access but does not apply to the CPLL portion of Off-Net access.
+Service Levels for Off-Net access are offered in three levels of performance classifications: - Gold (Types 2, 3, 4 and 5 network configurations) - Silver (Standard network configuration, DSL Services) - Bronze (DSL Services) - Type 2 network configuration is not available for EMEA/APAC-sold Customers. - 4.2.
+Outage Types.

-- Gold

-- Silver

-- Bronze

-- 4.2 Outage Types.
 The Ethernet Switched E-LAN services SLA define service disruptions as either a Hard Outage or a Service Issue.
-The service restoration priority determines the ranking of the repair actions against other service-related events.
-A Hard Outage has Priority 1 service restoration priority with the exception of Hard Outages for Off-Net Silver and Bronze which have Priority 2 Service restoration priority.
+The service restoration priority determines the ranking of the repair actions against other service related events.
+A Hard Outage has Priority 1 service restoration priority with the exception of Hard Outages for Off-Net Standard which has Priority 2 Service restoration priority.
 A Service Issue has Priority 2 Service restoration priority.